nodejs/node/COLLABORATOR_GUIDE.md

 minor release.
 They may not change to a Runtime Deprecation until the next major release.

-No API can change to End-of-life without going through a Runtime Deprecation cycle.
+No API can change to End-of-Life without going through a Runtime Deprecation cycle.
 There is no rule that deprecated code must progress to End-of-Life.
 Documentation-Only and Runtime Deprecations may remain in place for an unlimited duration.